dataliterate/SVG-Stacker/README.md

      But for Developers it might feel more natural to work with SVG Stacks as

-3. SVG-Stacks behave like raster-images
+3. SVG Stacks behave like raster-images

     ```
     <img src="stack.svg#flowers">